tinkercademy-bootcamp/chat-project-Uniquedex100/exercise-3/README.md

 - After your experiments with Compiler Explorer, do you have any updates for your answers in exercise-2?
+  - Nope, Most of the answers are valid even now.

 ### Bonus: Do Not Watch Now